 The stories and stones of the Dingle Peninsula’s Celtic history are at the heart of Brian De Staic jewellery.
 This short video demonstrates the lineage of Irish craftsmanship, from the ancient Ogham stones to Brian de Staic’s own workshop.

-Tucked away on the rugged West Coast, Ireland’s leading goldsmith is far from any High Street.
+Tucked away on the Wild Atlantic Way, Ireland’s leading goldsmith is far from any High Street.
 But on the remote Dingle Peninsula, Co.
 Kerry, Brian de Staic is closer to the Celtic heritage his life’s work embraces.
 With forty years experience handcrafting intricate and innovative jewellery, Brian de Staic’s work has earned numerous accolades and awards.